- FREEPHONE 0800 781 0379

 Equipment Considerations

-PAcT Kits and Trauma Supplies: PAcT Kits are available in many towns and city centres.
+Trauma/Bleed Control/PAcT Kits and other supplies: Bleed Control/PAcT Kits are already available in many towns and city centres.
 These kits are designed to help manage traumatic bleeding incidents until emergency services arrive, and businesses may need to invest in similar trauma first aid kits containing tourniquets and hemostatic dressings.

 Business Implementation Steps